-Complex Briefing, Appeals and Legal Strategy: From 2008 to 2012, Andy directed the Lorillard Tobacco Company Legal Issues Group, which wrote and argued all major briefs and motions and coordinated appeals for the more than 8,000 Engle-progeny cases pending in Florida.
-Andy was also responsible for directing and coordinating Lorillard’s legal strategy in this litigation, as well as all motions and legal issues at trial.
+Complex Briefing, Appeals and Legal Strategy: Since 2017, Andy has spearheaded the defense of DuPont and Chemours in a series of individual and putative class action cases pending in the Northern District of New York alleging environmental contamination from the discharge of Perfluorooctanoic Acid (PFOA or “C8”).
+Andy is also directing the defense of a series of individual and putative class action cases pending in the Eastern District of North Carolina alleging contamination from PFAS and Hexafluoropropylene Oxide Dimer Acid (“GenX”).
+From 2008 to 2012, Andy directed the Lorillard Tobacco Company Legal Issues Group, which wrote and argued all major briefs and motions and coordinated appeals for the more than 8,000 Engle-progeny cases pending in Florida.
+Andy was responsible for directing and coordinating Lorillard’s legal strategy in this litigation, as well as all motions and legal issues at trial.
 Andy wrote and argued many of the key motions and briefs for Lorillard in this litigation.
-Since 2012, Andy has represented Philip Morris USA Inc. as its legal issues counsel in numerous Engle progeny trials.
-Since 2015, Andy has represented Union Pacific in a series of putative class actions involving property rights claims to the railroad’s right-of-way.
+Since 2012, Andy has represented Philip Morris USA Inc., as its legal issues counsel in numerous Engle-progeny trials.
+Since 2015, Andy has represented Union Pacific in a series of putative class actions involving property rights claims to the railroad’s right-of-way that have resulted in a perfect record of denied motions for class certification.

 Product Liability Class Actions: Andy has also successfully defended national clients such as Smithfield Foods, The Coca-Cola Company, Smith & Wesson, Smucker’s, Mitsubishi and Cingular Wireless in class action litigation.